camunda/camunda-docs/docs/self-managed/iam/deployment/configuration-variables.md

 Environment variable | Description | Default value
 -------|----------|-------
-ENFORCE_ACCESS_CONTROL | Controls the enforcing of permissions for the IAM component | false ENFORCE_HTTPS | Controls if the URLs supplied for client configurations have to be http/https. | true
+ENFORCE_ACCESS_CONTROL | Controls the enforcing of permissions for the IAM component, if set to false, all users can access user, role and permission management. | false
+ENFORCE_HTTPS | Controls if the URLs specified for client configuration must be `https://` | true

 ### LDAP